-Wotruba piled those 152 concrete blocks on each another without any apparent symmetry.
-I believe the piles form a harmonious whole with the narrow windows varying in their height.
+Wotruba piled up those 152 concrete blocks without any apparent symmetry.
+I believe the piles form a harmonious whole with narrow windows of variable height.

-Since this church is located far out in the 23rd district, it will take you about 75minutes to get there, including a walk up the hill for about two kilometers.
-Yaaay, you get to exercise a bit too!
+Since this church is located in an outlying district, it will take you up to 75 minutes to get there, including a walk up the hill for about two kilometers.
+Yaaay, you get to exercise a bit too.
 However, if you think “I paid for public transport and want to get the maximum in return!” → here’s your how-to:

 Take the underground line U4 till “Hietzing” [about 45 minutes to go from here] | switch to tram 60 until “Maurer Hauptplatz” | change to bus 60A till “Kaserngasse”.
 From there it’s only a short walk up the hill.